- J.D., Georgetown University School of Law, 1995

 - Obtained an arbitration award in favor of Sempra Energy Resources in an arbitration brought by Occidental Energy Ventures Corp., in which Occidental claimed more than $100 million in actual damages for breach of fiduciary duty relating to the joint development of a power plant (Arbitration 2003).

-- Represented two whistleblowers in two qui tam cases alleging that HCA Inc., then the nation’s largest for-profit healthcare provider, had inflated expenses for reimbursements claimed in annual Medicare “cost reports,” which resulted in HCA’s paying the United States a total of $881 million to settle the cases and related Medicare fraud charges (Dist.
+- Represented two whistleblowers in two qui tam cases alleging that HCA Inc., then the nation’s largest for-profit healthcare provider, had inflated expenses for reimbursements claimed in annual Medicare “cost reports,” which resulted in HCA’s paying the United States a substantial amount to settle the cases and related Medicare fraud charges (Dist.
 D.C.
 2002).

 - Counseled Arthur Andersen in connection with the Hawaii Attorney General’s investigation of the Bishop Estate (1st Circuit Ct., Honolulu 2000).